Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Approximation Bias

-This theorem gives sufficient conditions in terms of smoothness of the boundary $\B$ to achieve a usual nonparametric smoothing misspecification bias for $\widehat{\vartheta}(\bx)$, which improves the minimal guarantee given by Theorem \ref{thm: Approximation Bias: Uniform Guarantee}.
-For a uniform bound on misspecification bias, the sufficient condition in Theorem \ref{thm: Approximation Bias: Smooth Boundary} requires that the boundary $\B$ be \emph{uniformly smooth} in that it can be parameterized by \emph{one} smooth function.
-The sufficient condition ensuring a smooth boundary everywhere is crucial because, as shown in Theorem \ref{thm: Approximation Bias: Uniform Guarantee}, even a piecewise smooth $\B$ with only one kink will have detrimental effects on the convergence rate of the misspecification bias of $\widehat{\vartheta}(\bx)$; cf., Figure \ref{fig:Induced 1d conditional expecation}.
+This theorem provides sufficient smoothness conditions on the boundary $\B$ under which the distance-based estimator $\widehat{\vartheta}(\bx)$ attains the usual nonparametric smoothing bias rate, improving upon the minimal guarantee established in Theorem \ref{thm: Approximation Bias: Uniform Guarantee}.
+Achieving a uniform bias bound requires that the boundary be uniformly smooth in the sense that it admits a global smooth parameterization.
+This condition is essential because, as demonstrated by Theorem \ref{thm: Approximation Bias: Uniform Guarantee}, even a single kink in an otherwise smooth boundary can deteriorate the convergence rate of the misspecification bias; see Figure \ref{fig:Induced 1d conditional expectation}.